Updated on October 18, 2024

 • Relate by using local examples and anecdotes.

 • Avoid defensiveness.
 You might get a tough question that makes you feel defensive, like, “What do you say to people who claim that short-term rentals are driving up the cost of housing?”
 A good strategy in these situations is ATM: Acknowledge, transition, and message.
 For example, your response could be: “I agree, housing is expensive here.
-For me, that’s why short-term renting our extra space has been so important.
+That’s why short-term renting our extra space has been so important for me.
 It’s provided income that helps us stay in this area.”

 • Don’t use acronyms or jargon.
 Remember that reporters and their audiences aren’t as familiar with short-term rental shop talk as you are.